 APOPO rats are never trained to move in a search pattern and always need to be either dragged on a harness back and forth over flat and vegetation free ground between a pair of handlers - or tied to a stick and poked into suspect areas (and how the stick-holder knows if the rat is signalling when it is immersed in vegetation is anyone’s guess).

 The data used in the article was all supplied by APOPO – and there was no independent oversight to show that they really did what they claim to have done.
 Internal inconsistency in their reported claims make it highly unlikely that they did what was claimed.
 All in all – the article in the Journal of Applied Behavioural Analysis only serves to raise credibility problems for APOPO.

 This is a piece of shallow journalism that relies entirely on APOPO’s own data to 'prove' they are cost effective, then suggests that they “should improve their data collection system” (so throwing doubt on the very data it relies on).
 The publication is unattributed but it was apparently authored by someone who has friends amongst people involved with APOPO (although that may not be relevant, of course).

-This article describes a deployment variant that uses a single rat-on-a-stick to search.
+This article describes the deployment variant that uses a single rat-on-a-stick to search.
 This reminds one of some people’s blind faith in using a single dog – which NPA’s Mine Dog research centre in Bosnia proved wrong years back but which some never quite understood.